The most VIP Super Bowl weekend costs $1.5M, includes butler

 MIAMI (AP) — Private jet service, a personal butler, or how about a meal with former Patriots star Rob Gronkowski to top off Super Bowl weekend?
 From legendary nightclubs to exclusive parties, no place caters to the rich and famous quite like glitzy Miami.

-Not all of those enjoying the perks will be paying out of pocket, because many of the high-end packages are purchased by corporations.
-But Location Experiences says many customers also are wealthy fans who just want to be a part of the experience.
+Not all of those enjoying the perks will be paying out of pocket because many of the high-end packages are purchased by corporations.
+But On Location says many customers also are wealthy fans who just want to be a part of the experience.

 Thousands of fans will descend on Miami just for the nightlife and never set foot inside the stadium.